Quasinormal bulk-edge characters of gravitons in Nariai geometry: Discussion

 \section{Discussion}

 In this paper, we evaluate the bulk character partition function of scalars, vectors, and gravitons from their quasinormal mode spectra using the Denef-Hartnoll-Sachdev (DHS) prescription.
-For minimally coupled scalar fields, we demonstrate that the quasinormal mode character partition function agrees precisely with the one-loop determinant computed via the heat kernel method on the $S^2 \times S^2$ background.
+For minimally coupled scalar fields, we demonstrate that the quasinormal mode character partition function agrees precisely with the nonzero-mode part of the one-loop determinant computed via the heat-kernel method on the $S^2\times S^2$ background.
 In contrast, for gravitons, the full one-loop determinant obtained from the heat kernel approach does not coincide with the quasinormal mode character partition function.
-We find that only the bulk contribution matches, while the discrepancy arises from edge modes.
 We isolate the edge-character partition function from the heat-kernel expression to account for this difference.
+We find that the edge partition function admits a natural interpretation as a localized path integral over lower-spin fields, namely a transverse spin-1 field and a massless scalar field on \(S^2\), with the scalar zero mode removed.

 In \(\mathrm{AdS}\), the Denef-Hartnoll-Sachdev (DHS) prescription \cite{Castro:2017mfj} requires modification for fields with spin \(s > 0\), as certain higher-spin modes become singular at the horizon.
 Specifically, it has been shown that for a spin-\(s\) field, the modes with the Matsubara frequency number \(|k| < s\) are singular and must be excluded from the DHS product formula.
 This suggests that, the boundary conditions for higher-spin fields should be treated with greater care near the horizon.
 It would be interesting to understand the origin of the edge character partition function from the perspective of quasinormal modes in de Sitter black holes.